Artem-Timoshenko/artem-timoshenko.github.io/menu/research.md

 title: Research
 ---

 My research focuses on performance-based marketing and new product development.
 I build on the methods from computer science and statistics, and closely collaborate with industry partners to identify relevant problems and conduct proof-of-concept studies.
-My recent projects develop uplift models for targeting and study applications of GenAI for innovation.
+My recent projects study applications of GenAI for innovation and propose new methods for targeting and personalization.

 ### Published and Forthcoming Papers